 Creedence Clearwater Revival’s third album, and their second of the year, was released on August 3, and seemed eerily prescient in retrospect.
 Green River‘s first few songs continued the Band’s brand of swampy electric blues, exemplified by the title track.
 “Commotion” expresses some kind of urgent need to keep moving to avoid an unspecified threat.
 “Wrote A Song For Everyone” suggests by its title a hopeful anthem of unity, but it’s actually a lamentation on the strange coexistence between the ability to articulate powerful concepts in such turbulent times on one hand, and on the other the inability to communicate meaningfully with a single individual (specifically, it’s been said, John Fogarty’s own wife).
-Next up is the band’s famous, dire apocalyptic warning “Bad Moon Rising”, which despite its jaunty, upbeat melody and rhythm, expresses hope that we’re “quite prepared to die” given the ominous warnings on the horizon.
+Next up is the band’s famous, dire apocalyptic warning “Bad Moon Rising”, which despite its jaunty, upbeat melody and rhythm, expresses hope that we’re “quite prepared to die” given the dark omens on the horizon.
 Sort of a spiritual predecessor of the Stones’ “Gimme Shelter”, really.

 A swapping-out of darkness for nihilism was evident in “1969”, the first track on the Stooges’ eponymous debut.
 We’re informed by young vocalist Iggy Pop that it’s “another year with nothing to do”, a statement totally at odds with the messaging that had poured forth from popular music in the second half of the Sixties so far.
 In fact, the songs are thematically self-centred in a period that espoused the appreciation of larger issues.
 As such, in an age represented by the expanding concept of rock as “art” and its growing sophistication in the form of prog, jazz-blues hybrids and extended virtuosic jams, the Stooges’ sound was primitive and simplistic, while possessing an undeniable energy (Ron Asheton’s feedback-drenched guitar on “No Fun” is a great example).
 And the opening squeally riff on “I Wanna Be Your Dog” simultaneously presages the rise of both heavy metal and punk.
 Not bad for a record that one critic backhandedly complimented as “stupid-rock at its best”.